Will I need an Ohio pharmacy license?

 When is the application deadline?

 ALL application materials are due on or before January 4.
-If we do not have a sufficient pool of qualified applicants, we will extend the deadline to January 15.
-All information must be available in PhORCAS by January 4.
+All information must be available by the respective date listed in PHORCAS.

 Is an interview required?